 J. S. Loveard is a writer enrolled on the Literary Practice PhD at the University of Warwick.
-He is part of the staff on the Writing Wrongs Schools Programme run by the Warwick's School of Law alongside the Department of English.
-For the 2019-20 academic year, he will be supervising a number of personal writing projects, for EN3E3.
+He was part of the staff on the Writing Wrongs Schools Programme run by the Warwick's School of Law alongside the Department of English.
+For the 2019-20 academic year, he supervised a number of personal writing projects, for EN3E3.
 He also lectures and tutors at the Centre for Academic Writing (CAW) at Coventry University.

 Associate Fellow of the Higher Education Academy

 ‘Its original nucleus, the plausible excuse for the town's coming into prosperous existence, lies in the fiction of a chalybeate well, which, indeed, is so far a reality that out of its magical depths have gushed streets, groves, gardens, mansions, shops, and churches, and spread themselves along the banks of the little river Leam’ – Nathaniel Hawthorne Our Old Home (1863)

 From Royal Leamington Town Map 1887, via Digimaps,

 produced by the Landmark Information Group